 Shareholders, analysts and the media are able to call members of the investor relations team, ask questions and request to set up meetings, where appropriate.
 When results are announced, senior management gives a number of presentations interstate and overseas.
-While the Company is a smaller entity, the Board considers that this policy of active engagement has served shareholders well to date.
+The Board considers that this policy of active engagement has served shareholders well to date.
 If a more detailed investor relations program is required, the Board will ensure that is implemented as and when appropriate.